Moses Gray (American football): Community service and honors

 Gray was an active member of the Wilma Rudolph Foundation, which gave training to prepare youth for national and above level sports events; it also taught the importance of education.
 He taught young blacks to improve their education, and was the national secretary of 100 Black Men of America for eight years, additionally serving as the president/secretary of the local chapter for a period of nine years.
 He led efforts for the adoption of black children, becoming in 1972, the state's Council of Adoptable Children president, as well as the following year being named the president for the Black Adoption Committee.
 He was the first president of the Indiana Association for the Rights of Children, and worked with many adoption organizations, including the Homes for Black Children (HBC).

 Gray's work in the black adoption areas were such that the Moses William Gray award was named in his honor, given by the HBC and Children's Bureau to those who show outstanding work in black adoption efforts.
 He received numerous awards and honors for his community service.
 He was named the B'nai B'rith Man of the Year in 1974, and four years later was given a gold medal for winning the General Motors Award for Excellence in Community Service.
 Gray was included in seven editions of Who's Who in the Midwest, and several versions of Who's Who Among Black Americans.

 In 1990, Gray was given the Chivas Regal Extraprenuer Award.
 He was given the Z. G. Clevenger Award in 1995, the National Black Police Officers Community Service Award in 2015, the Indiana University Distinguished Alumni Service Award in 2016, and the Indiana University Bicentennial Medal in 2019.
 The 100 Black Men of America named their Midwest district in his honor, and annually give out the Moses Gray Man of the Year Award.
 He was given the Indianapolis Centurion Award in 2022, and the 100 Black Men of America association established a scholarship bearing his name.

 Gray was also active in the Indiana University community; he served as a chairman for the school's Neal–Marshall Black Culture Center, chaired its fundraising committee, and was a member of the "I" Association.
 He was inducted into the Cambria County Sports Hall of Fame in 2006.

 Personal life and death

-Gray was married to Anne Marie Powell in 1962 and had two adopted children with her.
+Gray was married to Anne Marie Powell in 1962 and adopted two children with her.
 He died on February 6, 2023, at the age of 85, after a lengthy illness.